 The dinghy section of the club organises several race series for club members throughout the year , and also a number of open events where sailors from other clubs are welcome.
 Most races are held on Sundays.

-On several saturdays throughout the year there are also a number of informal sailing events with the aim of developing the skills of novice & junior sailors.
+On many Saturdays throughout the year there are also a number of informal sailing events, shown as social sailing, with the aim of developing the skills of novice & junior sailors.

 For members that don't yet have their own boat, the club has a number of dinghies that are available for sailing at Skippool.